Ubayd Allah ibn Umar: Role in First Fitna and death

-Clemency for Ubayd Allah aroused controversy in Medina.
-It was opposed by Ali, Muhammad's cousin, who declared that he would slay Ubayd Allah should he obtain authority over the matter.
-Other Muslim leaders also advocated that Ubayd Allah should be punished for his actions.
-Uthman, seeking to remove Ubayd Allah from Medina, granted him an estate near Kufa in Iraq, which became known as Kuwayfat Ibn Umar ("Litte Kufa of the Son of Umar").
-The estate was close to Baziqiya, which was 10 kilometers south of Nahr Kutha and 15 kilometers north of Qasr Ibn Hubayra.
 When Ali became caliph following Uthman's assassination in 656, he ultimately established his capital at Kufa.
 Ubayd Allah sought, via mediators including Malik al-Ashtar, an amnesty from Ali with consideration to the latter's previous stance regarding his stay of execution.
-Ali declined his appeal, prompting Ubayd Allah to gain refuge with Ali's principal challenger during the First Fitna, Mu'awiya ibn Abi Sufyan, the governor of Syria.
+Ali declined his appeal, prompting Ubayd Allah to flee his Iraqi estate and gain refuge with Ali's principal challenger during the First Fitna, Mu'awiya ibn Abi Sufyan, the governor of Syria.

 At the weeks-long Battle of Siffin in 657, Ubayd Allah fought in Mu'awiya's ranks against Ali's forces.
 On 22 July, he challenged Ali's son Muhammad ibn al-Hanafiyya to a duel, which Muhammad accepted.
 Upon hearing of the duel, Ali recalled his son out of concern that Ubayd Allah would succeed in slaying him.
 During the all-out fighting on 27 July, Mu'awiya made Ubayd Allah the commander of his elite battalion (shahbāʾ).
 His battalion joined the Himyarite troops of Homs led by Samayfa ibn Nakur in the fray against Ali's Rabi'a contingent, largely consisting of the Bakr ibn Wa'il branch of the tribe.
 Their combined forces initially gained an advantage, but afterward the Bakr's ranks swelled with tribesmen from the Abd al-Qays, another branch of the Rabi'a.
 In the Rabi'a's counterattack, Ubayd Allah was slain.
 After the day's fighting was over, his wife Bahriyya appealed to her tribesmen to hand over Ubayd Allah's body which she then had her servants bury.
 An elegy by the Taghlibi poet Ka'b ibn Ju'ayl was then read in his honor: The eyes weep only for a horseman [Ubayd Allah], whose fellows fled at Siffin while he stood firm, exchanging [the company of] Asma [his wife] for the swords of [Bakr ibn] Wa'il.